MashyBasker/ctf/sc1_ctf/challenge3/writeup.md

 ## Setup

-Opening the PDF in a regular PDF viewer reveals nothing significant:
+Opening the PDF in a regular PDF viewer reveals nothing useful:

 ![img](pdf.png)